syncthing/docs/users/reverseproxy.rst

 Apache
 ~~~~~~

-First of all, execute the following commands to enable the Apache HTTP Proxy
+First of all, execute the following command to enable the Apache HTTP Proxy
 module and the headers module: ``a2enmod proxy_http headers``.

 Then, you may add the following to your Apache httpd configuration: